rohanrao619/Twitter_Sentiment_Analysis/README.md

 |:--:|:--:|
 |**Training Accuracy**|**Validation Accuracy**|

-It is clearly visible that preprocessing the coprus and using pretrained word embeddings has a significant impact on the model's performance.
-Model_2 is able to achieve nearly **80%** validation accuracy at the end of 15th epoch, which is approximately **2.5%** greater than Model_1.
+It is clearly visible that preprocessing the corpus and using pre-trained word embeddings has a significant impact on the model's performance.
+Model_2 is able to achieve nearly **80%** validation accuracy at the end of the 15th epoch, which is approximately **2.5%** greater than Model_1.
 The difference in test accuracy was also found to be near **2.5%**.
 It can also be seen that Model_2 is able to converge much quickly when compared to Model_1 i.e. the training process is faster and much more optimized for Model_2.
-</br></br>**So it can be concluded that it's definitely worth the effort to preprocess the corpus and use pretrained word embeddings in NLP tasks !**
+</br></br>**So it can be concluded that it's definitely worth the effort to preprocess the corpus and use pre-trained word embeddings in NLP tasks !**

 ## Final Notes
 **Thanks for going through this Repository!
 Have a nice day.**</br>